dutta-alankar/cloudy-grids-line-emission/sys_mpi_gcc_custom/readme.txt

 add "-j n" where n is the number of threads to use in the build.

-This will not work on a Mac, since it uses mpiCC which is misinterpreted as mpicc on the Mac file system.
-Macs use ++ rather than CC to indicate C++.
-Try replacing mpiCC with mpic++
+For Mac, seperate Makefile is provided.

-to use the MacPorts openmpi mv Makefile_conf.Mac to Makefile.conf
+To use the MacPorts openmpi mv Makefile_conf.Mac to Makefile.conf